HOW TO ELOPE IN ALASKA

 Jen & Mel headed to Fairbanks from Sydney to spend 2 days under the aurora, dogsledding, hiking to a glacier, and more.

-BUT, if you want your best chance at seeing them, consider visiting Fairbanks in January-March.
+BUT, if you want your best chance at seeing them, consider visiting Fairbanks in late September-early November, or January-March.
 Once the weather calms down after the turn of season (the winter solstice), it means skies will have a better potential to be clear.
 It is, essentially, when the geomagnetic recipe is better.
 There is less daylight in autumn, yet that makes it better to see the sky illuminated with breathtaking colors.

 Wettest & Driest Months in Alaska

-Katie & Zach eloped at the end of August and embraced the rain on Day 1 of their elopement!
+Katie & Zach eloped at the end of August and embraced the rain on Day 1 of their Alaska elopement!

 While August does see long daylight hours, it is actually the wettest month in Alaska!
 That means there’s more potential for helicopter tours to cancel/reschedule due to weather.

 In contrast, the driest month?
 May!
+But snow will still linger in higher elevations.

 Have You Booked Your Rental Car?